contactnipun/recommendation/README.md

 To make a recommendation system that recommends at least five(5) new products based on the user's habits.

 # Steps and tasks
-1. Read and explore the given dataset. ( Rename column/add headers, plot histograms, find data characteristics)
+1. Read and explore the given dataset.
-2. Take a subset of the dataset to make it less sparse/ denser. ( For example, keep the users only who has given 50 or more number of ratings )
+2. Take a subset of the dataset to make it less sparse/ denser.
 3. Build Popularity Recommender model.
 4. Split the data randomly into a train and test dataset.
 5. Build Collaborative Filtering model.